godotengine/godot-docs/development/cpp/configuring_an_ide/visual_studio_code.rst

    An example of a filled out ``tasks.json``.

-Arguments are can be different based on your own setup and needs.
+Arguments can be different based on your own setup and needs.
 See :ref:`doc_introduction_to_the_buildsystem` for a full list of arguments.

 Debugging the project